jaysh/xposed-whatsapp/README.md

 * `adb shell dumpsys activity` to see what activity is in the foreground, and inspect the history stack.
 * `jdb` - to step through Smali, set breakpoints, and inspect variables
 * [Hierarchy Viewer](http://developer.android.com/tools/help/hierarchy-viewer.html) to inspect layouts

+## Does it work with WhatsApp+ (WhatsApp Plus)?

+Yes, based on the messages on the forum thread.
+However, there is no official support for it.